jewelry

 Ora's beautiful art deco designs were great quality and are being produced today from the original molds.
 For this reason collectors should be shy about buying a piece without knowing the provenance.

-Pakula is not a well known brand to collectors but manufactured gift sets as well as wholesaled other brands of costume jewelry including Whiting and Davis as well as Anson - a brand of mens jewelry.
-Because their work was unsigned most of theri work is lost in anonymity.
-They marketed thier jewelry in gift boxes with name Pakula Originals printed inside.
+Founded in Chicago in 1932 Pakula is not a well known brand to collectors but manufactured gift sets as well as wholesaled other brands of costume jewelry including Whiting and Davis and Anson - a brand of mens jewelry.
+Because their work was unsigned most of their work is lost in anonymity.
+They marketed their jewelry in gift boxes with the name Pakula Originals printed inside.
 Classic mid-century designs, floral motifs and hand set rhinestones are the norm for this company.

 Designer Beneditto Panetta started his company in 1945 after working for both Trifari and Pennino.
 Collectors appreciate the high quality of his work and prices reflect that.